cdhigh/weedata/readme.md

 ## Installation
 <details>

-weedata supports Google Cloud Datastore and MongoDB.
+weedata supports Google Cloud Datastore, MongoDB and Redis.
 To use Google Cloud Datastore, you need to install google-cloud-datastore [optional, only install if need].
 To use MongoDB, you need to install pymongo [optional, only install if need].